tonytcb/simple-vwap-calculation-engine/README.md

 With docker you can run `make docker-run MAX_TRADINGS=100`.

-With go installed in your local environment: `go run .
-100`
+With go installed in your local environment: `go run`

 _MAX_TRADINGS is equals to 200 as default value._